sjkelleyjr/Deadlock/characters/main_characters.md

 - Always arrives 10 minutes early to meetings, sits in the back corner
 - Has a specific coffee order that she gets every morning from the same place
 - Keeps a running list of corporate buzzwords in a notebook
-- Refuses to use ByteSkip's preferred messaging app
+- Refuses to use ByteSauce's preferred messaging app
 - Has a collection of "Employee of the Month" certificates she's never received

 **Hopes & Fears**: